kapp7/app/_pages/en/qa.md

 The purpose of the GDPR is to provide improved privacy protection and control for EU citizens.
 It is designed to give individuals control of their data.
 This is a reason why you can see some additional messages related to EU GDPR while using the app, no matter where you are from as iKPOP doesn't collect location information,  it is impossible to disable them for non-EU users.

 ### `How to withdraw?`
-You can withdraw from iKPOP by sending us an email.
-Set your email in your user profile (Display name) and send us an email from this email with your username.
+You can withdraw from iKPOP by deleting your account from your profile screen.
 After this action, all information stored in your profile will be deleted and can't be restored.

 ### `What if I forget my password?`
 SNS accounts are being used to log in to iKPOP, please recover your password with your account provider (Google, Twitter, Facebook, Apple)